-FutureDAMS will present two sessions at this year’s UN Climate Change Conference COP 25 which is taking place in Madrid from 2 – 13 December 2019.
-We will be sharing information via Twitter using #FutureDAMS.
+FutureDAMS presented two sessions at this year’s UN Climate Change Conference COP 25 (Madrid, 2 – 13 December 2019).
+Search for #FutureDAMS on Twitter for live coverage of the events.

 Building Better Dams: the Past, Present and Future of Hydropower

 Wednesday 4 December, 16:00-17:00

 Speakers: Judith Plummer Braeckman (CISL), Julien Harou (University of Manchester), Sanna Markkanen (CISL)

 More than 3,700 large dams are planned or under construction worldwide, to service growing demands for energy, irrigation, urban water supply and flood control.
 This new generation of dam schemes, most of them in ‘developing countries’, has the potential to make a significant contribution towards achieving economic growth, the UN Sustainable Development Goals (SDGs) and Paris climate change commitments.

 However, maximising the benefits of dams – while minimising the negative social and environmental impacts – remains a great challenge.
 Focussing specifically on dams that are developed primarily for the purposes of hydropower generation, the speakers in this session discuss about what is known about hydropower development and finance in developing countries and look at future prospects.
 What and how can we learn from past experience, and to what extent is ‘learning from experience’ a central feature of decision-making about hydropower dams?